KarolBukowski94/SQL_Project_Data_Analytics/README.md

 ![Degree](assets/6_degree.png)
-*A pie chart created in Power BI from my SQL query results illustrates the percentage of data analyst job postings from 2023 that require versus do not require a degree, both globally and in Poland*
+*Pie charts created in Power BI from my SQL query results illustrates the percentage of data analyst job postings from 2023 that require versus do not require a degree, both globally and in Poland*

 ### 7. Peak Hiring Months 📅📈